microsoft/vscode-docs/api/extension-guides/debug-extension.md

 What's in the package?

 * `package.json` is the manifest for the mock-debug extension:
-  - it lists the contributions of the mock-debug extension,
+  - It lists the contributions of the mock-debug extension.
-  - the `compile` and `watch` scripts are used to transpile the TypeScript source into the `out` folder and watch for subsequent source modifications,
+  - The `compile` and `watch` scripts are used to transpile the TypeScript source into the `out` folder and watch for subsequent source modifications.
-  - the dependencies `vscode-debugprotocol`, `vscode-debugadapter`, and `vscode-debugadapter-testsupport` are NPM modules that simplify the development of node-based debug adapters.
+  - The dependencies `vscode-debugprotocol`, `vscode-debugadapter`, and `vscode-debugadapter-testsupport` are NPM modules that simplify the development of node-based debug adapters.
-* `src/mockRuntime.ts` is a 'mock' runtime with a simple debug API.
+* `src/mockRuntime.ts` is a _mock_ runtime with a simple debug API.
-* the code that 'adapts' the runtime to the debug adapter protocol lives in `src/mockDebug.ts`.
-Here you find the handlers for the various requests of the debug adapter protocol.
+* The code that _adapts_ the runtime to the debug adapter protocol lives in `src/mockDebug.ts`.
+Here you find the handlers for the various requests of the Debug Adapter Protocol.
-* since the implementation of debug extension lives in the debug adapter, there is no need to have extension code at all (i.e. code that runs in the extension host process).
-However, Mock Debug has a small `src/extension.ts` because it illustrates what can be done in the extension code of a debug extension.
+* Since the implementation of debugger extension lives in the debug adapter, there is no need to have extension code at all (i.e. code that runs in the extension host process).
+However, Mock Debug has a small `src/extension.ts` because it illustrates what can be done in the extension code of a debugger extension.

 Now build and launch the Mock Debug extension by selecting the **Extension** launch configuration and hitting `F5`.
-Initially this will do a full transpile of the TypeScript sources into the `out` folder.
+Initially, this will do a full transpile of the TypeScript sources into the `out` folder.
 After the full build, a _watcher task_ is started that transpiles any changes you make.

-After transpiling the source, a new VS Code window "[Extension Development Host]" appears with the Mock Debug extension now running in debug mode.
+After transpiling the source, a new VS Code window labelled "[Extension Development Host]" appears with the Mock Debug extension now running in debug mode.
 From that window open your `mock test` project with the `readme.md` file, start a debug session with 'F5', and then step through it:

 ![Debugging Extension and Server](images/debug-extension/debug-mock-session.png)